MLB 2018 Preview: Five American League storylines to watch

 As good as the top teams were in the American League last season, they may be even better this year.

-Four of the five playoff teams made significant additions to their rosters: The Boston Red Sox added J.D.
-Martinez, the New York Yankees traded for Giancarlo Stanton, the Houston Astros made a move for Gerrit Cole and the Minnesota Twins added several quality players as well.
+Four of the five playoff teams made significant additions to their rosters: The Red Sox added J.D.
+Martinez, the Yankees traded for Giancarlo Stanton, the Astros made a move for Gerrit Cole and the Twins added several quality players as well.

 These teams are not settling with what was good enough last season.
 They're going for it all this year.
-Everyone is chasing the Astros, who recorded their first World Series victory in franchise history, but anything can happen in the American League this year.
+Everyone is chasing the Astros, who recorded their first World Series victory in franchise history, but anything can happen in the AL this year.

 Here are five storylines to watch in what promises to be a highly competitive season.